Van der Waals radius: Crystallographic measurements

 The molecules in a molecular crystal are held together by van der Waals forces rather than chemical bonds.

 In principle, the closest that two atoms belonging to different molecules can approach one another is given by the sum of their van der Waals radii.

 By examining a large number of structures of molecular crystals, it is possible to find a minimum radius for each type of atom such that other non-bonded atoms do not encroach any closer.

 This approach was first used by Linus Pauling in his seminal work The Nature of the Chemical Bond.

 Arnold Bondi also conducted a study of this type, published in 1964, although he also considered other methods of determining the van der Waals radius in coming to his final estimates.

 Some of Bondi's figures are given in the table at the top of this article, and they remain the most widely used "consensus" values for the van der Waals radii of the elements.

 Scott Rowland and Robin Taylor re-examined these 1964 figures in the light of more recent crystallographic data: on the whole, the agreement was very good, although they recommend a value of 1.09 Å for the van der Waals radius of hydrogen as opposed to Bondi's 1.20 Å. A more recent analysis of the Cambridge Structural Database, carried out by Santiago Alvarez, provided a new set of values for 93 naturally occurring elements.
+The values of different authors are sometimes very different, so that one has to choose the ones which are closest in their physical meaning to those one wants to compare with.
+Here is a table with entries of four different authors.
+The values of Bondi from 1966 are those mostly used in crystallography:

 A simple example of the use of crystallographic data (here neutron diffraction) is to consider the case of solid helium, where the atoms are held together only by van der Waals forces (rather than by covalent or metallic bonds) and so the distance between the nuclei can be considered to be equal to twice the van der Waals radius.

 The density of solid helium at 1.1 K and 66 atm is 0.214(6) g/cm3, corresponding to a molar volume V_{m} = 18.7×10^-6 m3/mol.